neilyio/ultra-scroll/README.md

       using `set-window-start` (lines of content move down), you must keep point on the jumbo, but *only until it clears the top of the window area* (even by one pixel).
-    - After this, you must move the point to the line above it (and had better insist that `scroll-conservatively>0` during the scroll to prevent re-centering).
+    - After this, you must move the point to the line above it.
     - In some cases (depending on truncation/visual-line-mode/etc.), this movement must occur from a position beyond the first full height object (which may not be at the line's start).
 E.g. one